3.2 Stormwater Management Design

 Subsurface SMPs are inherently more difficult to maintain because they are buried.
 If construction sediment or some other sediment source discharges to the subsurface basin it can become clogged.
 Repairing the basin could require a complete removal and replacement of the system.
 This is one reason why PWD requires lower loading ratios for subsurface SMPs.

-When considering SMPs that receive runoff from a likely sediment source, the designer must factor into his or her design the likelihood of clogging, and therefore the need for increased maintenance frequency; the cost of maintenance/replacement; and the likelihood of this occurring when determining the appropriate sizing of the system.
+When considering SMPs that receive runoff from a likely sediment source, the designer must factor into their design the likelihood of clogging, and therefore the need for increased maintenance frequency; the cost of maintenance/replacement; and the likelihood of this occurring when determining the appropriate sizing of the system.

 Vegetated SMPs are among the most preferred SMP types, as indicated in the SMP Hierarchy.
 They can often be integrated within planned landscape areas, with minor modifications to conventional landscape design.
 It is essential that impervious surfaces be graded toward the vegetated areas that are used as SMPs and that these SMPs are depressed to allow for flow and/or surface ponding.